Last Updated: May 3, 2026

 Zantac 300 is a drug marketed by Glaxosmithkline and Glaxo Grp Ltd and is included in two NDAs.

 The generic ingredient in ZANTAC 300 is ranitidine hydrochloride.
 There are forty-three drug master file entries for this compound.
-Nine suppliers are listed for this compound.
+Seven suppliers are listed for this compound.
 Additional details are available on the ranitidine hydrochloride profile page.

 AI Deep Research